dfinity/portal/docs/tutorials/deploy_sample_app.md

 This is a quick tutorial to deploy a "Hello World" dapp to the Internet Computer (IC) in 10 minutes or less.
 Deployment of the dapp only requires basic knowledge of using a terminal.
 <!-- Code editing knowledge is not necessary. -->

-Before starting, take a look at a version of this dapp running on-chain: <https://i5wpe-oqaaa-aaaal-qbyla-cai.icp0.io/>
+Before starting, take a look at a version of this dapp running on-chain: <https://i5wpe-oqaaa-aaaal-qbyla-cai.icp0.io>

 In this tutorial, you will learn how to:

-1. Install the Canister SDK
+1. Install the Canister SDK for building ICP smart contract canisters
 2. Build and deploy a dapp locally
 3. Collect free cycles to power your dapp
 4. Create a "cycles wallet" from which you can transfer cycles to any other dapps you want to power